Berliner Verkehrsbetriebe: & Co. KG

 BVG Beteiligungsholding Verwaltungsgesellschaft mbH (BBV) manages BBH's business as a general partner exclusively.

 BT Berlin Transport

 Berlin Transport (BT)'s core business is to provide bus and subway services for the BVG.
 In addition, the company provides occasional travel services for both — the BVG and third parties.

 URBANIS

 The core business of URBANIS is the development and rental of commercial usable areas, especially in the area of Berlin subway stations.

 The IOB Internationale Omnibusbahnhof-Betreibergesellschaft mbH (IOB) operates the Zentraler Omnibusbahnhof Berlin (ZOB) in Berlin on behalf of the BVG.
-The core business of the IOB consists in the control of the remote bus procedures as well as the economic use of the real estate on the ZOB.
+The core business of the IOB consists in the control of the intercity bus operations as well as the economic use of the real estate on the ZOB.